Generation Loss by Elizabeth Hand

 career more akin to guerrilla warfare over

 constantly changing terrain.
-"I had to
+"I had to become

-become a writer," Hand has noted, “because
+a writer," Hand has

-my education had
+education had

 left me unsuited